vngcloud/terraform-provider-vngcloud/docs/resources/vdb_memstore_database.md

     - The retention of the backup (in days).
 This field must be set if `backup_auto` is `true`.
 Min 2, Max 14.

 - **backup_time** (String, Optional):
     - The time when the backup should occur.
-This field must be set to empty if `backup_auto` is `true`.
+This field must be set if `backup_auto` is `true`.
 Example value is '00:00'.

 - **config_id** (String, Optional):
     - The ID of the configuration.
 This field is optional.